Tesla Police Cars

 There are several ways in which the lower total cost of ownership of a Tesla vehicle can benefit police departments:

 Lower Fuel Costs: Tesla vehicles are electric, which means they do not require gasoline or diesel to run.
 This can result in significant savings for police departments, as they typically operate their vehicles for many hours each day with high idle times.

 With lower fuel costs, police departments can allocate their budgets towards other important areas.

-Lower Maintenance Costs: Tesla vehicles have fewer moving parts than traditional gas-powered vehicles, which means they require less maintenance.
+Lower Maintenance Costs: Tesla vehicles have fewer moving parts than traditional gas-powered vehicles, which means they require much less maintenance.